openingscience/book/_posts/2013-08-02-open_science_one_term_five_schools_of_thought.md

 **Author (Year)**          **Title**                                                                                                 **Content**
 **Type of Publication**

 Puschmann (2012)           *(Micro)blogging Science?
-Notes on Potentials and Constraints of New Forms of Scholarly Communication*    Scientists today need to make there reearch accessible to a wider audience by using (micro)blogs.
+Notes on Potentials and Constraints of New Forms of Scholarly Communication*    Scientists today need to make their research accessible to a wider audience by using (micro)blogs.
 Book chapter                                                                                                                         *“Scientists must be able to explain what they do to a broader public to garner political support and funding for endeavors whose outcomes are unclear at best and dangerous at worst, a difficulty that is magnified by the complexity of scientific issues.”
 (P. XX)*

 Cribb & Sari (2010)        *Open Science - Sharing Knowledge in the digital age*                                                     The accessibility of scientific knowledge is a matter of its presentation.